THE FLSA PROFESSIONAL EXEMPTION IN OHIO

 If you are unsure whether you are classified as an exempt or non-exempt employee, just ask the Payroll Department and/or Human Resources Department who can shed light on your status as an employee.
 If you believe you have been misclassified and should be earning overtime wages, contact our firm so we can take a closer look at your job duties and help decide whether you have been misclassified as an exempt employee.

-Our Ohio unpaid overtime lawyers would be happy to take your call.
+Our Columbus wage and hour lawyers would be happy to take your call.